nmakucsd/Website/README.md

 # VRUCSDWebsite
-This is the code for the VR UCSD Website
+This is the code for the Triton XR Website